How to Clean Quartz in an Effective, Gentle Way

 Here’s a good rule of thumb: Avoid exposing your quartz surfaces to extreme heat.
 Hot objects can cause yellow or brown discolorations — hallmarks of a resin burn.
 Instead, use trivets and hot pads to protect your kitchen countertops from hot pans, and avoid placing heating elements directly on bathroom countertops to keep your quartz in the best condition possible.

-Stain Management Remember:
+Stain Management with Quartz

-Quartz is a composition of more than 90 percent crushed natural stone and resin bonding agents to keep those natural materials held together.
-If you scratch or nick your quartz surface, it’s much easier for staining substances to seep inside the stone.
-This Etching ‘Etching’ is a process that results after exposure to liquid acids.
+Etching is a process that results after exposure to liquid acids.
 It’ll dull the surface of your quartz after a chemical reaction between the acids and the mineral molecules of the stone.
 The “watermark look” that’s a byproduct of etching can look like it’s just beneath the surface of polished stone.
 Etching can be problematic, as it has the potential to become permanent unless it’s repaired in a timely manner by a stone restoration professional.
-Your best bet to avoid etching is to shy away from using high-alkaline and acidic substances, which stand a higher chance of causing that corrosive chemical reaction with your quartz surfaces.
-Bleach, vinegar and even some types of simple soap and water can be dangerous for your stone due to their pH levels.

 Give Your Quartz Cleaning Regimen a Quick, Quality-Based Upgrade